 Critically, the agreement asks all countries to prepare by 2020 low-emission development strategies that chart out how emissions will fall through to 2020.
 Such strategies had been proposed in the September Joint Presidential Statement by China and the United States and by over 40 heads of state convening at the United Nations.
 SDSN has played an instrumental role in developing and popularizing the concept of long-term pathways through the Deep Decarbonization Pathways Project (DDPP).
 The importance of these pathways for climate diplomacy and implementation is described here.

 The Paris Agreement also emphasizes the central role of advances in low-emission technologies and their diffusion.
-The Low-Emission Technology Partnership initiative spearheaded by the World Business Council for Sustainable Development (WBCSD) and launched with support from the SDSN aims to advance the pace of development for key technologies.
+The Low-Emission Technology Partnership initiative (LCTPi) spearheaded by the World Business Council for Sustainable Development (WBCSD) and launched with support from the SDSN aims to advance the pace of development for key technologies.

 For questions about the SDSN’s work on climate change, please contact Elena Crete at firstname.lastname@example.org.